minors must be accompanied by an adult

 Anyone who enters the wilderness will benefit from having these basic, but important, survival skills.

 Class will take place at our school’s 40-acre property from 9am-5pm on Saturday and Sunday.
 No Food provided.
 Participants will be out in the field all day and will need to dress accordingly.
 While the class isn’t overly strenuous, we will be hiking about 1-2 miles over the course of the weekend.
 Students will need to be able to carry food, water, and gear with them throughout the day – preferably in a backpack with a hipbelt.
 A knife is required for the class.
-Fixed blade knives will be available for purchase ($20-35 depending on the model).
+Fixed blade knives may be purchased during registration ($20-35 depending on the model).

 Please note that all classes at Wilderness Awareness School will require staff and participants to wear face coverings, practice social distancing, and have a health check at the start of each day.
 With all of this, we’re still confident that these workshops will remain potent experiences that deliver new skills, enrich perspectives, and deepen a connection to the natural world around us.